 - WHT on dividends, licences, etc.

-- Compliance with arm's-length principle in case of group transactions (tax auditors recently tend to focus on transfer pricing issues).
+- Compliance with the arm's-length principle in case of group transactions (tax auditors recently tend to focus on transfer pricing issues).

 Under the concept of horizontal monitoring, companies are in regular contact and cooperate with the tax authorities.
 It is based on mutual trust and transparency between the taxpayers and the tax authorities.